seancorfield/seancorfield.github.io/content/md/posts/2020/10/25/next-jdbc.md

   * `execute-batch!` now supports a `:return-generated-keys` option so you can get back (all) the generated keys instead of just update counts.

 * `next.jdbc.result-set`
-  * `as-kebab-maps` and `as-unqualified-kebab-maps` are two new builders that are conditionally defined if `camel-snake-kebab` is on your classpath.
+  * `as-kebab-maps` and `as-unqualified-kebab-maps` are two new builders that are conditionally defined if `camel-snake-kebab` is on your classpath. _As of 1.2.659, these are included unconditionally and `next.jdbc` depends directly on `camel-snake-kebab`._
   * `datafiable-result-set` now allows the connectable and the options to be omitted.
 Passing `nil` for the connectable (or omitting it) suppresses foreign key navigation (when using `datafy`/`nav`), instead of throwing an obscure exception.
   * Exposes `reducible-result-set` and `foldable-result-set` for users who want more control over processing result sets obtained from database metadata.
   * Adds `with-column-value` to `RowBuilder` protocol and provides a more generic `builder-adapter` that offers more control over how column values are read.